yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 ### 2.
 Go to the root directory of the project in your terminal (where main.cpp is located), and run:
-`g++ main.cpp hacks/bhop.cpp hacks/playerInfo.cpp client/client.cpp -o hack -L/usr/X11/lib -lX11 -lXfixes -lGL -lGLU -lstdc++ -Wno-int-to-pointer-cast`
+`g++ main.cpp hacks/bhop.cpp hacks/playerInfo.cpp client/client.cpp -o hack -L/usr/X11/lib -lX11 -lXfixes -Xext -lstdc++ -Wno-int-to-pointer-cast`

 This is very archaic, but hopefully in the future I will use make, cmake, or something similar.